stimulus-components/stimulus-components/index.md

 ## 🍻 Support

-You can support my work on [Patreon](https://www.patreon.com/guillaumebriday). 🙏
+You can support my work on [GitHub Sponsors](https://github.com/sponsors/guillaumebriday). 🙏

 ## 👷‍♂️ Contributing